lorin/booknotes/Drift-Into-Failure.md

     - Contribution of the protective structure

 Banality of accidents thesis: incidents do not precede accidents.
 Normal work does.

+Four ingredients of high reliability organizations:

+1. Leadership safety objectives
+2. The need for redundancy
+3. Decentralization, culture and continuity.
+4. Organizational learning (incremental learning through trial and error).

+## Highlights

+- drift occurs in small steps
+- complex systems are sensitively dependent on initial conditions
+- complex systems that can drift into failure are chaaracterized by unruly technology
+- System thinking is about relationships, not parts
+- Safety certification is about bridging the gap between a piece of gleaming new technology in the hand now, and its adapter, coevolved, grimy, greased-down wear and use further down the line.
+- Incidents do not precede accidents.
+Normal work does.
+- The so-called common-cause hypothesis (which holds that accidents and incidents have common causes and that incidents are qualitatively identical to accidents except for being just one step short of a true or complete failure) is probably wrong for complex systems.
+- In high-reliability organizations, active searching and exploration for ways to do things more safely is preferred over passively adapting to regulation or top-down control
+- Continuous operations and training, non-stop on-the-job education, a regular throughput of new students or other learners, and challenging operational workloads contribute greatly to reduced error rates and enhanced reliability.
+- Smaller dangers are courted in order to understand and forestall larger ones.
+- Instead [a belief about the possibility to continue operating safely] should be a belief that is open to intervention as as to keep it curious, open-minded, complexly sensitized, inviting of doubt, and ambivalent toward the past.
+- ...

 ## Outline